 2. The nutrition is in another league

 Fruits and vegetables begin losing nutrients within hours of harvest.
 Supermarket produce can travel 5–7 days before reaching you.
-Our CSA boxes go from field to you in 24–48 hours — more vitamins, more minerals, more flavor.
+Our CSA boxes go from field to you in 24–48 hours — more vitamins, more minerals, more flavour.

 3. You support a real local family